VickyInFrance/VickyInFrance.github.io/_pages/residential_en.md

 My husband writes and plays music and is also a wonderful cook (check out [Peter’s daily cooking blog](GiezFoodie.github.io) to see some of his exciting and trusted menus).

-<sup><span style="color:blue">1.</span></sup> *For minimum stays of two weeks and of groups no greater than 3 people, your programme is tailor-made to suit you, including the possibility of accompanied visits to a choice of European cities.
+<sup><span style="color:blue">1.</span></sup> *For minimum stays of two weeks and of small groups, your programme is tailor-made to suit you, including the possibility of accompanied visits to a choice of European cities.
 Pricing would be calculated according to the length of stay, type of accommodation and ancillary charges, for example the cost of entrance tickets to a venue.*

 ---

 <div style="text-align: right"> <h1 id="brunch"> <img style="float: left;" src="/assets/images/aunts_and_uncles.jpg" width="300" height="100" hspace="30"> Holidaymakers </h1> </div>

-We are also happy to accept holidaymakers, both French and English visitors, who wish to have a good English breakfast before starting out on their day’s walk in the mountains.
+We are also happy to accept holidaymakers who wish to have a good English breakfast before starting out on their day’s walk in the mountains.
 Packed lunches can also be provided and assistance with preparing and embarking on your visits or walks.
 You can plan your vacation with friends to stay under the same roof and return in the evening to a cooked dinner, to play cards, to have English or French conversation.

 ---

 # Leisurely conversation around a meal <img style="float: right;" src="/assets/images/tea.jpg" width="300" height="100" hspace="30">

-- Join us for approximately one hour of English or French conversation around brunch or lunch<sup><span style="color:blue">2.</span></sup>.
+- Join us for a minimum time of an hour around a lunch or tea.
+We can discuss your menu and any food allergies.
+Bring a bottle if you’d like to!
+25 euros per person<sup><span style="color:blue">2.</span></sup> for 2 courses, including water and coffee<sup><span style="color:blue">3.</span></sup>.

-- Come and enjoy an English cup of tea with homemade cake or scones, approximately one hour<sup><span style="color:blue">2.</span></sup>.
+- Come and enjoy an English cup of tea with homemade cake or scones, for a minimum time of an hour<sup><span style="color:blue">2.</span></sup> <sup><span style="color:blue">3.</span></sup> .

 <sup><span style="color:blue">2.</span></sup> *For a minimum of two people*.

+<sup><span style="color:blue">3.</span></sup> *Conversation with guidance on grammar but specifically aimed at encouraging vocabulary and ease of speaking.*

 ---

 <div style="text-align: right"> <h1 id="price-brunch">  Pricing </h1> </div>

-- Bed and breakfast is 50 euros per person a night, or 80 euros per couple sharing a room.
+- Bed and continental breakfast (supplement for cooked breakfast) is 50 euros per person a night, or 80 euros per couple sharing a room.
-- Brunch and 2-course lunches with English or French conversation for approximately one hour and are priced at 20 euros per person.
+- Brunch and 2-course lunches with English or French conversation for a minimum time of one hour and are priced at 20 euros per person.
 (You are welcome to bring your own wine.)
-- Tea with English or French conversation for approximately one hour at 12 euros per person.
+- Tea with English or French conversation for a minimum time of one hour at 12 euros per person.
-- Picnic lunches can vary between 8 euros and 14 euros per person.
+- Picnic lunches on request can vary between 8 euros and 14 euros per person.
 - English lessons are 40 euros an hour.
 - Pricing for residential stays are relative to the number of guests and/or students.
 They are also set according to your requirements and length of stay.
 Please [contact us](/contact/) for your quotation.